isomerpages/moe-dunmansec/_student-development-programme/Character & Citizenship/Sexuality Education Overview.md

 ### Overview of Dunman Secondary School’s Sexuality Education Programme for 2021

-4. Sexuality Education is delivered in a holistic manner through the school curriculum.
+<p style="text-align: justify;">4.
+Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.</p>

-5. The subjects that incorporate topics on sexuality include:
+<p style="text-align: justify;">5.
+The subjects that incorporate topics on sexuality include:</p>

     a.
 Science
     b.
 Character and Citizenship Education (CCE)

 ### Sexuality Education Lessons: